 Homes built through the 1950s had ungrounded (2-prong) receptacles.
 That was the norm then but is an inconvenience today.

-Chester County Home Inspections often find outlets with Open Ground faults or other anomalies.
-Homeowners often simply install 3-prong outlets in the place of the 2-pronged ones, leaving the grounding conductor open.
-The electric tester shows that ungrounded defect.
+Chester County Home Inspections often find outlets with Open Ground faults.
+That occurs when homeowners install 3-prong receptacles in the place of the 2-pronged ones, leaving the grounding conductor open.
+That is an Open Ground defect as the tester found in this home.

-Option C requires clarification.
-You can replace the 2-prong with a 3-prong receptacle provided that the branch circuit is supplied through and thereby protected by GFCI.
+You can replace the 2-prong receptacle with a 3-prong one provided that the branch circuit is protected by GFCI.
 There are two ways to protect the branch circuit: with a GFCI circuit breaker in the panel to protect the entire branch, or with a GFCI receptacle device to protect a part of the branch.
-In the latter scenario, all receptacles in the daisy-chain after the GFCI are protected also.
+In the latter case, all receptacles in the daisy-chain after the GFCI are protected also (but the ones before are obviously not protected).
+There is an additional requirement that must be met, though.

 All ungrounded outlets protected by a GFCI must be labeled accordingly.
 If the whole branch is protected by a GFCI circuit breaker in the panel, then each receptacle on the branch must be labeled “GFCI Protected”, and “No Equipment Ground”.
 If only a part of that a branch is protected by a GFCI receptacle device, then it must be labeled “No Equipment Ground”, and all outlets that come after that must have both labels.

-You might have guessed this: it’s hard to figure out the daisy-chain sequence of receptacles on the branch.
+It is tedious to figure out the daisy-chain sequence of receptacles on the branch.
 Also, there are complexities if the house is wired with shared neutrals, and additional limitations not listed in this short overview.
-It’s best to leave this job to a professional electrician.
+It’s therefore best to leave this job to a professional electrician.

 Caveat #1: even when done correctly, the GFCI will still show open ground with a wiring tester.
 That’s because it remains ungrounded, although safe from shock.
 It is not a defect if the outlet is marked as ungrounded, but without that label, we must surmise that it is improperly wired.
 The labels are important.